 Sometimes this is just outbound sales.
-But more often it’s jargon for developing sales partnerships such that a 3rd party, sort of consulting company, either help to sell or directly sells the product.
+But more often it’s jargon for developing sales partnerships such that a 3rd party, a sort of consulting company, either helps to sell or directly sells the product.

 Strategic Sales is usually a specialized function for managing very large accounts and deals where the sales cycle ranges from many months to years, involves multiple departments and geographies, and many levels of contracts and negotiations.

 In big companies, there are often dedicated enterprise sales teams or representatives.

 Therefore, the sales cycle tends to be long, and addressing large accounts, with multiple layers of individuals to convince and procurement hurdles to leap through, generally requires some specialized experience.

 - Selling with a partner: In this, a partner sells your product & you book the sales.
 Or the partner sells your product then turns around and buys it from you at a discount.